 your usual approach.
 And yes, the other passengers on the plane have a right to a flight that isn't dominated by your little hellion.
 But focusing

 on them will just make you more anxious and undermine your ability to help your child.
-Until you help her with whatever problem is causing her
+Until you help her with whatever problem is causing her to scream,

-other passengers are much less interested in judging you than in having a quiet flight.
+are much less interested in judging you than in having a quiet flight.

 14. Assume the support of your audience.

 In the same way that audiences root for performers to succeed, the people watching actually want you and your child to succeed.
-They know kids can
+They know kids can be unpredictable

-grandparents will be when they see your son pull himself together because you've empathized.
+be when they see your son pull himself together because you've empathized.

 "Oh, Sweetie, you really wish you could have another cookie, I know!
 Tell me how many cookies you would like to eat?
 10,000?!
 Oh my goodness, would you be as tall as the sky then?"